Which is best? Snell, ECE, FIM, and DOT Motorcycle Helmet Standards Compared

 The ECE tests also involve testing the chin strap by using a testing machine to jerk the helmet backward, with the helmet passing if the strap does not break or fall off.
 The ECE also tests the face shield for durability and whether it interferes with vision.

-The BSI 6658-85 is a separate European certification that is less well known but still relevant.
+The BSI 6658-85 is a separate British certification that is less well-known but still relevant.
 The BSI standard is more like the Snell Foundation standard than the ECE standard.
 Some of the measurements that the BSI considers minimum for a helmet to pass are the same as what the Snell Foundation uses.

 UK SHARP Motorcycle Helmet Certification